bsweger/data_loading/README.md

 3. Clone this repo and `cd` into the `data_loading` folder.
 4. Install the required Python libraries: `pip install -r requirements.txt`.
 5. Rename (or copy) `example_db.cfg` to `db.cfg` and update the information with your postgres hostname, dbname, credentials, and the name of the target table you want load.

+## Loading the Data

+To load the .csv into Postgres, run the following from the command line:

+        python load_csv.py